Put 'eyes' on neighborhoods to make them safer

 eyes are good lighting, areas without corners, controlled vegetation, and transparent elements.
 At the same time, they are also the eyes of residents with a high sense of belonging, care for the furniture, cleanliness, and collective coexistence.

-The danger is that these eyes begin to suffer from blurred vision because the exorbitant housing prices prevent residents from taking root in the territory, a phenomenon aggravated by tourist pressure or the disappearance of traditional shops.
-However, filling the streets with streetlights does not mean that fears will disappear if “there is no one to look,” says the criminologist, an advisor to the Mossos d’Esquadra.
-One solution is to fill dead spaces with activity, creating climate shelters, parks with shaded areas, or street markets, maintaining common spaces, and creating community.
-“We must establish roots in a positive way,” she affirms while recalling the classic neighborhood slogan: “Bellvitge is an ugly neighborhood, but it is ours.”
+The danger is that these eyes begin to suffer from blurred vision because the exorbitant housing prices prevent residents from settling in the territory, a phenomenon aggravated by tourist pressure or the disappearance of lifelong shops.
+However, filling the streets with streetlights does not mean that fears will disappear if "there is no one to look," says the criminologist.
+One solution is to fill dead spaces with activity, creating climate shelters, parks with shaded areas or street markets, maintaining common spaces and creating community.
+"We must foster a positive sense of belonging," she affirms, recalling the classic neighborhood slogan: "Bellvitge is an ugly neighborhood, but it is ours."

 Citizen responsibility

 In this debate, where does the police fit in?
 The residents present in the room highlight the lack of "prevention" and long for the figure of the "community police officer" in contrast to the "reactive police."
-Both Almécija and Amadeu Recasens, an expert in public security and former director of the Police School of Catalonia, agree that security is not achieved simply by deploying more officers.
+Both Almécija and Amadeu Recasens, an expert in public security and former director of the School of Public Security of Catalonia, agree that security is not simply achieved by deploying more officers.
 However, they point to community policing as a model to be exploited.
-Recasens indicates that residents need a "reference officer" who can refer community problems to the various municipal services: "It doesn't necessarily have to be a police officer, but for now, they are the only body that is on the street 24 hours a day."
+Recasens indicates that it is necessary for residents to have a "reference officer" who can refer community problems to the different municipal services: "It doesn't necessarily have to be a police officer, but for now, it is the only body that is on the street 24 hours a day."

-Recasens further argues that neither the police nor politicians can solely dictate security policy, but rather that educated citizens must take responsibility, given that administrations do not move beyond "doing the same thing" despite it being a "failed strategy."
-"I'm not saying we shouldn't crack down, but we need a change in paradigm," argues Recasens, who adds that citizens must have a say in policy decisions, as they know what the real problems are: "Participation cannot be just about paying for home security bars and alarms."
+Recasens further argues that neither the police nor politicians can solely set security policy, but rather that an educated citizenry must take responsibility, given that administrations do not move beyond "doing the same thing" despite it being a "failed strategy."
+"I'm not saying we shouldn't crack down, but a paradigm shift is needed," argues Recasens, adding that citizens must have a say in policy decisions, as they know what the real problems are: "Participation cannot be just about paying for the gate and the home alarm."